-The MLT Club provides members with current issues in the profession, promotes public awareness of the profession, provides funds for the MLT scholarships and supports social activities for MLT students.
+The MLT Club provides members with information about current trends in the profession, promotes public awareness of the profession, provides funds for the MLT scholarships and supports social activities for MLT students.
 MLT and pre-MLT students are encouraged to join, but the club is open to any student who has an interest in MLT.